Providing Ready-To-Use Leadership Tools. Sign-up for Free Tools

 So what exactly are the kinds of questions angry customers might throw out at you in the heat of the moment?
 While the list is endless and based on any number of scenario, here are some common questions you might hear coming from an irate customer:

 The irate customer may be shouting - some will be using offensive language - all will be incredibly frustrated.

 An important point to remember at that critical moment is that the customer is not actually angry with you personally.
 It may really seem like they are - but they're not.

-Questions angry customers may throw at you may be inspired by events totally unrelated to what they appear upset about.
-They may be upset with their spouse, employer or whomever - and what happened with your organization was the straw the broke the camel's back.
+So, take solace in know that the questions angry customers may throw at you may be inspired by events totally unrelated to what the customer currently appears upset about.
+They may be upset with their spouse, employer or whomever - and what happened with your organization was the final straw that broke the camel's back.

-DO NOT argue with the customer.
+So what you do?
+First, remain calm.
+Do not argue with the customer.
 It will accomplish absolutely nothing.
-The customer is feeling injured and the pain inflicted is incredibly real to his.
-Any argument from you will just cement those feelings and he now has a name to attach to the drama.
+The customer is feeling injured and the pain inflicted is incredibly real to him.
+Any argument from you will just cement those feelings and provide him with a name and face to attach directly to his drama.

-Questions angry customers ask can be scary if you are not well prepared in advance.
-By anticipating these questions beforehand and effectively preparing yourself, your fears will be greatly diminished.
-See you in Part II.
+Heated questions angry customers ask can be scary if you are not well prepared in advance.
+By anticipating these questions beforehand and effectively preparing yourself on how best to respond will greatly diminish any fears you might currently have.